 The most significant tools at your disposal for creating a successful exercise routine are the three assessment tests that I talked about above.
 If your client has multiple muscular imbalances, then this is something that you need to address first and foremost.

 You can do this or the combination of flexibility training techniques and gentle resistance training.
-Functional training should be the primary focus for this client.
+Functional training should be the primary focus of this client.

 There is an infinite number of workout routines that you can create for your clients to help them reach their goals!
 There are thousands of different exercises, and new ones being built each day.

 There are also millions of different workout routines including variables such as exercises, rest time, intensity, repetitions, and much more.